 Am I Eligible to Apply:

-- Design or facilitate teaching and learning events that support undergraduate or graduate students at UBC
+- Leads or designs teaching and learning events, not mentioned above, that are for, or otherwise support, students enrolled in credit course at UBC

 If you have any issues registering, please contact firstname.lastname@example.org.